{user_name}

 Quick guide

-Radar Demonstrator II - Quick guide
+Radar Demonstrator II - Quick Guide

 ① Plug in ② Switch on ③ Wait 3 min for sensors

-Show limits
+Show boundaries

 Smaller ➔ Hold both sensors up for 5 s

-Bigger ➔ Hold both sensors up for 5 s (or 30 s inactivity)
+Larger ➔ Hold both sensors up for 5 s (or 30 s inactivity)

 Game “Beer Pong”

-The player who hits the cup first wins.
+The player who first hits the cup wins.

 Start ➔ Hold the left sensor up for 7 s